minosys-jp/FPGA/Zybo/3D/with_fifo/draw_fifo/README.txt

 The zip file contains all files to define the internal FIFO (Don't confuse the external interface.)

-To construct the "draw_info", please expand the zip file first, and specify the directory on the "IP Setting".
+To construct the "draw_fifo", please expand the zip file first, and specify the directory on the "IP Setting".

 The internal FIFO defines 512 entries, each entry has 4 bytes long,